-If someone has an insatiable desire for something she always wants more of it and never feels that she has enough.
+If someone has an insatiable desire for something, they always want more of it and never feel as though they have enough.

 If something, such as food or drink, satiates you, it satisfies your need or desire so completely that you often feel that you have had too much.

 If you are satisfied with something, you are pleased or happy with it because you have enough of what you need or want.

 capable of being sated

 the state of being satisfactorily full and unable to take on more

 a humorist who uses ridicule and irony and sarcasm

 the contentment one feels when one has fulfilled a desire, need, or expectation

 cause (a chemical compound, vapour, solution, magnetic material) to unite with the greatest possible amount of another substance